 More than just the proverbial pot brownie, edible cannabidiol (that’s non-psychoactive CBD) covers what you ingest—anything that makes it past your throat and into your stomach and bloodstream.
-Edibles will take 45 minutes to two hours to become active in your system, depending on the kind you ate.
+Edibles can typically take 45 minutes to two hours to become active in your system, depending on the kind you ate.

 Capsules are another type of edible.
 Like taking vitamins or popping an Advil, they work in the body in a similar way, crossing into your system via the stomach and intestines.

 Sweet treats are the most obvious way to have edible CBD, but it may not be the best if you’re taking them for health or digestive reasons.
-Everyone likes chocolate truffle full of CBD and it’s easy to see why.
+Everyone likes yummy gummy full of CBD and it’s easy to see why.
 They may not be for everyday use, but they are delicious.

 Tinctures are cannabis extracts and oils that have been suspended in a base of alcohol or glycerin, and increasingly, a refined coconut oil or MCT, as a medium for CBD.
 This product can be dosed internally, but also used sublingually meaning under the soft tissue of the tongue, which some find more effective.